Flohack74/Cutegram/README.md

 - [ ] Merge IntroPage from v2
 - [ ] Merge SettingsPage from v2
 - [ ] Merge DialogDetailsPage from v2
+- [ ] Merge ContactsPage and AddressBook from v2
 - [ ] Add ContentHub
 - [ ] Merge DialogPage from v2
 - [ ] Merge missing pages from v2